micheleangioni/message-board/readme.md

 ## Installation

-Message Board can be installed through Composer, first of all include `"michele-angioni/message-board": "dev-master"` to your composer.json and run `composer update` or `composer install`.
+Message Board can be installed through Composer, first of all include

+    `"michele-angioni/message-board": "dev-master"`

+into your composer.json and run `composer update` or `composer install`.
 Then publish the Message Board conf and lang files through the artisan command `php artisan vendor:publish`.
 It will create the `ma_messageboard.php` file in your config directory.
 Add the Message Board Service Provider in the app.php config file, under the providers array